 - At 3 Months – The inflammation and puffiness should be going away and the incision site should seem flatter.

-- At 6 Months – The scars should be fading by now and not appear a prominent red color.
+- At 6 Months – The scars should be fading by now and not appear to be a prominent red color.
 It may appear a rosy pink or light brown.
 As time goes on, the color will fade even more.

 How Bad Will Your Abdominoplasty Scars Be?